irdest/irdest/README.md

 implements **decentralised routing protocols** and utilities entirely in userspace.
 The codebase is largely written in [Rust](https://rustlang.org), with only a few compatibility components being written in more platform specific languages.
 All parts of the project are contained in this repository.

 Following is an overview of the available components.
-Each component has additional information.
+Components have additional information in their respective README files.

 | Component   | Description      |
 |-------------|------------------|